📬 The toolkit for tenants enforcing Awaab’s Law

 Every situation has the right letter.
 Pick the one that matches what your landlord has (or hasn’t) done.

-The first letter you send.
-Sets Day 0 and starts every Awaab’s Law deadline running.
-Use this letter the moment you have a hazard to report.
+The first letter you send (Day 0).
+Reports the hazard and starts every Awaab’s Law deadline running.
+Use this the moment you have a hazard to report.

-For when you reported a hazard that posed an imminent and significant risk of harm and your landlord did not investigate and make safe within 24 hours.
+For when you reported a hazard posing an imminent and significant risk of harm and your landlord did not investigate and make safe within 24 hours.

 For when your landlord has not completed their investigation within 10 working days of Day 0.

-Follow-up After Receiving the Regulation 9 Written Summary
+Follow-up After Receiving the Reg 9 Written Summary

 For when your landlord has sent you the written summary of their findings.
 Includes Option A (accept and request timeline confirmation) and Option B (dispute and request reconsideration).